WW92030-STORAGE/VSC/NOTES.md

 - Objects are basically the entities in a scene.
 Primitives, triangles, models, and cameras are objects and inherit from the Object class.
 - The only use of this centralization is so you can have arrays of objects.

 Triangle.h
 - Triangles form the basis of most if not all 3d modelling systems.
 A triangle is defined by three non-collinear points and represents a portion of a plane.

 Mesh.h
 - Meshes compose of vertices that form triangle faces.
 - Entities are loaded from .obj files.
 In the future we will explore the nature of texturing and materials.

 Scene.h
 - The most basic form of a scene contains a camera and some objects.
 The camera is positioned at the origin and facing in the negative Z direction, so that camera space is lined up with Euclidean space.
 To move the camera, instead we can simply inverse transform the scene.
 - The output is drawn onto the buffer, which represents the rasterization of pixels.
 In Act III we will explore more efficient rasterization methods.

 DirectionalLight.h
 - A simple directional light system to provide clarity to mesh faces.
-The color of teh pixel is hardcoded with lighting accounted for, this will not be the case in the future.
+The color of the pixel is hardcoded with lighting accounted for, this will not be the case in the future.

 # INTERMISSION - FRAGMENTATION

 Scene.h
 - Fragment class which represents fragments.
 For now when the buffer is outputted the color is retrieved.
 The original version of Scene.h is located in the archive.
 - Fragments contain the clip space coordinates but also the original z coordinate of a point (here represented as the w coordinate after the frustum matrix), surface normal, and the color.

 Triangle.h
 - Added a new TriangleF class which now stores fragments.
 It is a generalization of Triangle3.
 When a Triangle3 is attempted to be drawn it is now projected into TriangleF structures which represent location in NDC

 # ACT III - RECONVENE